Paul Scully-Power

-Paul Desmond Scully-Power, AM GOSE FRAeS (born May 28, 1944) is an Australian-born American oceanographer, technology expert, business executive and astronaut.
-In 1984, while a civilian employee of the United States Naval Undersea Warfare Center, he flew aboard NASA Space Shuttle mission STS-41-G as a Payload Specialist.
+Paul Desmond Scully-Power (born May 28, 1944) is an Australian-born American oceanographer, technology expert, business executive and astronaut.
+In 1984, while a civilian employee of the United States Naval Undersea Warfare Center, he flew aboard NASA Space Shuttle mission STS-41-G as a payload specialist.
 He was the first Australian-born person to journey into space, and the first astronaut with a beard.

-During his time in space he was able to confirm the existence of spiral eddies, and observe them with the naked eye.
+During his time in space he was able to confirm the existence of spiral eddies in the ocean.
+He aimed to confirm the theory with high resolution radar, but his mission was more successful than expected: he discovered that with the right light he could observe them with the naked eye, and with an ordinary film camera.
+He observed eddies at 13 places around the globe.

 Scully-Power went on to work in private industry.
 He is considered a world expert in remote sensing: visible, infra-red, radar and acoustic and is considered a security, aviation and aerospace expert.

 He was appointed a Member of the Order of Australia (AM) in the 2004 Australia Day Honours "for service to science in the fields of oceanography and space remote sensing, and to the community through contributions to a range of government regulatory agencies and through raising public awareness of conservation issues."